 Aside from advertising itself, retargeting is closely associated with eCommerce.
 Just think about how many times you visited some online store and then had saw loads of related ads with some suggestions following you on every site — that’s remarketing in action.

-Another significant industry where Retargeting is widely used is news media.
+Another significant industry where Retargeting is widely used is the news media.
 But instead of purely pragmatic intentions of selling something, retargeting is used for means of content customization based on the topics and user preferences.

 Here are a few stats for you in terms of retargeted advertising: